LycaXros/chatbot-mq/README.md

 - Handle messages that are not understood or any exceptions raised within the bot.
 - Build an installer. ** This is an installer to use with Docker **

+##### Corrections.

+- stooq URL, moved to appsettings and a Enviroment Variable.
+- Addition of CSVHelper for handleing of CSV Files.

 ### Built with

 - Docker